-If you’re pressed for time, there’s a chance you might be able to grab a cheap flight between the two cities.
+If you’re pressed for time, there’s a chance you might grab a cheap flight between the two cities.

 Hoi An is teeming with beautiful architecture, still canals, golden-colored merchant houses, and colorful lanterns.

 Hoi An’s one of the most beautiful cities in the world.
-It’s an easy city to lose yourself in, to picture yourself living there, and never wanting to leave.
+It’s a peaceful city to lose yourself in, to picture yourself living there, and never wanting to leave.

 Things to do in Hoi An

-As I’ve stated above the ancient city, and canals are the nuggets draw to the city.
+As I’ve stated above, the ancient city and canals are the nuggets drawn to the city.
 You can spend days exploring every nook and cranny.

 Hoi An sticks out as the most beautiful city I visited in Vietnam.
 And a city I will return to on every visit to the country!